- School Day and Organisation

 - Glossary Terms - Jargon Buster

-Thanks to everyone who completed our 2017-18 annual questionnaire (75 returned); the results of which you can see below.
+Thanks to everyone who completed our 2018-19 annual questionnaire, the results of which you can see below.

-There were 37 different comments about what parents like most about the school.
-Many pointed to the small size and community feel being a positive; also the care and attentiveness of staff.
+There were many different comments about what parents like most about the school.
+Many pointed to the small size and community feel; also the care and attentiveness of staff.
 The following are just a few of the positive comments made: